|

 and worldly activities.
 Deities or Dharma Protectors who are recognized

-as Yeshi Pe Lha are depicted with a third eye in the centre of
+as Yeshi Pe Lha are depicted with a third eye in the centre of their

-Those deities have no ability to safeguard future lives or to
+no ability to safeguard future lives or to show the path to liberation.

-deities, Jegten Pe Lha in Tibetan.
+They are therefore known as worldly deities, Jegten Pe Lha in Tibetan.

 At

-Gongphur Monastery, the monks perform a daily ritual known as
+Gongphur Monastery, the monks perform a daily ritual known as Achie

-Achie Kang Sol.
+Kang Sol.
 "Kang" means to satisfy and "Sol"

 means to pray.
 Before the monks practice the actual Kang Sol ritual,

-they prepare offerings, which include Metog (flowers), Dugpos
+they prepare offerings, which include Metog (flowers), Dugpos (incense),

-and it signifies that I am going to give birth to four children,
+it signifies that I am going to give birth to four children, and

-and their descendants will carry out great religious activities".
+their descendants will carry out great religious activities".

 It is believed that performing